How to enable passwordless SSH login on Ubuntu inside Multipass

 An SSH public key looks like this:

-cat ~/.ssh/id_rsa.pub
+$ cat ~/.ssh/id_rsa.pub

 ssh-rsa AAAAB3NzaC1yc2EXAMPLEQABAAABAQDBAeUncZx5zWVI2Yry+pYCZSIRR88Cvt3gq5fbzerFvMcOKEXAMPLEXAMPLRLEV8L1ovH+gjO+5Ma4DNuhAKh5f21YFV7j6EXAMPLEIfmZt1l6u4BcUTEXAMPLEdvl8U8oswZ/ivVxyWhSnHMqp3FiXpCPuN9bqnTuEXAMPLEf/Fo2EXAMPLEp/wMljTn5WQBKJ8uM7tP+aEXAMPLEryDtgWe65EXAMPLENFjdAEXAMPLEP+0h/jDeh25jr1KU9yVwVEXAMPLEeNqgrLwGt/m1A8ueuaMZobyxRRDt5rNACx3BZoJEXAMPLEOUj6JHuApZqLu8IDc5t3hMhYazcmUx EXAMPLE@EXAMPLE

-$ multipass shell swarm1
+$ multipass shell instance-name

 $ ls .ssh